Azkii/figma-plugin-svelte-ts/README.md

 - `ui-build`: Builds the UI using Vite in watch mode.
 - `controller-build`: Builds the TypeScript controller and minifies it using Terser.
 - `analyze-bundle`: Generates a bundle visualization using Vite Bundle Visualizer.

-`Feel free to customize and extend the scripts based on your development needs.`